From client to competitor: China's rise prompts German rethink

 “At the same time, we are increasingly looking to better protect and strengthen sensitive German and European business sectors from state-run strategic overseas acquisitions,” an Economy Ministry spokeswoman said.

-In an unusual move, Germany’s influential BDI industry association last week called for tougher European Union policies toward China and urged companies to rely less on the Chinese market.
+In an unusual move, Germany’s influential BDI industry association last week called for tougher European Union policies towards China and urged companies to rely less on the Chinese market.

 In this spirit, Scholz will seek to persuade Vice Premier Liu He that Beijing should be more open to foreign firms.

-In November, Beijing let Germany’s Allianz Group (ALVG.DE) establish China’s first foreign insurance holding company.
+In November, Beijing let Germany’s Allianz Group establish China’s first foreign insurance holding company.

 Scholz is expected to use the talks to tell China that it is in its own interests to further open up its economy and create mutually fair conditions for trade and competition, and to ease tensions with the United States.